jask5/jask5/README.md

-I'm Jaskirat a 1st year Computer Science graduate student from University of Washington.
+I'm Jaskirat a 1st year Computer Science Graduate student at University of Washington.
 I'm a Tech Enthusiast, Software Developer and an Open Source Contributer.
 I love to explore and learn about new domains.

 👋 Hi, I’m @Jaskirat